open-ch/kaeter/kaeter/README.md

 kaeter -p my/module prepare [ --minor | --major]
 ```

+where without the major or minor switch kaeter increments the third digit(s) of the SemVer version,
+second digit(s) with --minor, or the first digit(s) with --major.

 ### Execute A Release

 Assuming the last commit in the repository contains a _release plan_, you may execute said plan with: